 If this particular channel performance metric falls short of expectations, reexamine whether there are new opportunities through which you can grow your offering.
 Also consider why customers choose to forego your current larger packages; is it the deal that discourages them or perhaps lack of education for your partners on how to sell?
 Such program KPIs are most helpful when followed with critical problem-solving.

 5. Percent of Content Engaged

 You’re putting resources into your content for a reason.
 It’s what drives your partners’ positioning of your solution and underpins the quality of the support they provide.
 So are your partners actually using the content?
-By keeping track of the percentage of content engaged as a KPI, you can determine which of your dedicated partners are taking the time to understand your brand.
+By measuring the percentage of content engaged as a channel performance KPI, you can determine which of your dedicated partners are taking the time to understand your brand.
 But this KPI isn’t just about your partners following your lead.
 It can also show you how to improve your partnerships by incentivizing partners to utilize the content and how to hone the content to better tell the story and meet the needs of your partners and their customers.

 To measure these five partner program KPIs with optimal accuracy and efficiency, consider utilizing a PRM tool like Allbound.
 This will enable you to automatically track engagement, associate MDF distribution to leads, consolidate your CRM and PRM program pipelines, and automate partner onboarding and content sharing.